S2E/s2e-old/docs/ImageInstallation.rst

 * Install your operating system in the vanilla QEMU.
 It is the fastest approach.
 In general, all installation and setup tasks should be done in vanilla QEMU.

-* Always keep a *RAW* image file of your setup.
-QEMU tends to corrupt *QCOW2* images over time.
-You can easily convert a RAW image into *QCOW2* using the *qemu-img* tool.
-Corruptions manifest by weird crashes that did not use to happen before.

 * Keep a fresh copy of your OS installation.
 It is recommended to start with a fresh copy for each analysis task.
 For instance, if you use an image to test a device driver, avoid using this same image to analyze some spreadsheet component.
 One image = one analysis.
 It is easier to manage and your results will be easier to reproduce.

-* Once your (QCOW2) image is set up and ready to be run in symbolic execution mode, take a snapshot and resume that snapshot in the S2E-enabled QEMU.
+* Once your image (in S2E format) is set up and ready to be run in symbolic execution mode, take a snapshot and resume that snapshot in the S2E-enabled QEMU.
 This step is not necessary, but it greatly shortens boot times.
 Booting an image in S2E can take a (very) long time.

 * It is recommended to use 128MiB of RAM for the guest OS (or less).
 S2E is not limited by the amount of memory in any way (it is 64-bit), but your physical machine is.

-The following checklist is specific to Windows guests.
-All common tips also apply here.

 * Disable fancy desktop themes.
-Windows has a GUI, which consumes resources.
+Most OSes have a GUI, which consumes resources.
 Disabling all visual effects will make program analysis faster.

 * Disable the screen saver.

 * Disable unnecessary services to save memory and speed up the guest.
 Services like file sharing, printing, wireless network configuration, or firewall are useless unless you want to test them in S2E.